Nguyen205/Drug_list_to_ARG_primers/README.md

 The file containing all mutated sites of the ARGs detected in the given sample.<br />
 <br />
 **designed_primers_mutation_screened.xlsx**<br />
-The file containing all PCR primers with perfect matching to the ARGs in the given sample.<br />
+The file containing all PCR primers with perfect matching to the ARGs conferring resistance to the given drugs in the given sample.<br />
 <br />